wilsonwu49/snake/README.md

 # Snake Game on ICEUP5K (VHDL)

 ## Description
-This project implements the classic **Snake** arcade game using **VHDL** on the **ICEUP5K (iCE40 UltraPlus)** FPGA.
+This project implements the classic Snake arcade game using VHDL on the ICEUP5K (iCE40 UltraPlus) FPGA.
 The game is implemented entirely in hardware without a processor.
 VGA output is used for display, and push buttons or GPIO inputs are used to control the snake’s movement.

-The design uses synchronous logic with a system clock and a divided game tick to control snake movement independently from VGA refresh timing.

 ---

 ## Features
-* Fully hardware-based implementation in VHDL
+* Fully hardware-based Snake game implemented entirely in VHDL
-* VGA video output (e.g., 640×480 @ 60 Hz)
+* VGA video output at 640×480 pixels, 60 Hz refresh rate, with HSYNC and VSYNC timing
-* Grid-based snake movement
+* Grid-based snake movement with 16×16 pixel cells
-* Clock-divider-based game timing
-* Snake growth and food consumption
+* Game tick derived from 12 MHz system clock divided down to ~5 Hz for consistent snake speed
+* Snake growth: body stored in register array
+* Food spawning at random grid locations
-* Wall and self-collision detection
+* Collision detection with walls and self
+* Push-button or GPIO input for four directions
-* Game-over and reset functionality
+* Game-over and reset logic fully implemented in FSM

 ---